 Why we only sell loose leaf tea

 Large leaf teas have a smaller surface area relative to the weight of the tea.
-Therefore the easily soluble elements of the tea’s flavour do not become too dominant in the liquor.
+Therefore the easily soluble elements of the tea’s flavour such as tannins do not become too dominant in the liquor.
 This gives time for the more subtle and complex flavours to become infused.
 This does mean however that a good loose leaf tea takes longer to brew than teabags.
 Allow from three to five minutes, depending upon the tea.
 Teabags require the smallest leaf grades to be used in their manufacture.
 Teabags therefore do not allow the full balance of flavours to be infused into the cup.
 Given too much time the tea they produce will be bitter, containing too much tannin.

 Find out about Oolong Tea.
 This is a semi-fermented tea, between that of a black and a green tea.
 Oolong is otherwise known as Black Dragon.